 6. Be Patient.
 (Bonus)

-Readerships aren’t built in a night, unless you’re the aforementioned.
+Readerships aren’t built in a night.
 So for most of us, writing is our passion and it must be treated like the flower and not rushed.
-A crap book that’s been marketed well can be profitable, sure, but the readers won’t come back for more if they didn’t enjoy the over-advertised book of paper.
+An unprofessional book that’s been marketed well can be profitable, sure, but the readers won’t come back for more if they didn’t enjoy the over-advertised book of paper.
 Don’t lose sight of why you started this mission in the first place.
 Sometimes it sucks.
 Sometimes you’ll get frustrated at the work you put in and the lack of return on your investment.
 But anything worth doing ought to get blood, sweat, and tears out of you.
 That’s how you know its real.